 Boasting incredible historical architecture, rich history, vibrant culture, ancient markets, and North Africa’s stunning scenery, Morocco is a one-of-a-kind destination.
 The blend of African and Arabic customs has transformed Morocco into a fascinating country.

-From quaint coastal villages to colorful towns and beautiful beaches, there is a lot to sightsee in Morocco.
+From quaint coastal villages to colourful towns and beautiful beaches, there is a lot to see in Morocco.

-Check out the top 8 things you need to see for a promising trip in Morocco.
+Check out the top 8 things you need to see for a promising trip to Morocco.

 1. The Imperial Fez

-One of the oldest and imperial cities in Morocco is Fez.
-It is a hub for historical culture, often dubbed as the ‘Athens of Africa’.
+One of the oldest and most imperial cities in Morocco is Fez.
+It is a hub for historical culture, often dubbed the ‘Athens of Africa’.

-In the imperial city of Fez, one of the best things to see is the tanneries that have been operational since medieval times.
-The vats filled with colorful dyes and the skins left to dry are a spectacular sight to observe.
+In the imperial city of Fez, one of the best things to see are the tanneries that have been operational since mediaeval times.
+The vats filled with colourful dyes and the skins left to dry are a spectacular sight to observe.

 2. The blue streets of Chefchaouen

-The city of Chefchaouen is one of the most recognizable and mystical places on earth.
-It is situated in the Rif mountains and offers solace, away from the hectic cities in Morocco.
+The city of Chefchaouen is one of the most recognisable and mystical places on earth.
+It is situated in the Rif Mountains and offers solace away from the hectic cities of Morocco.

 3. Marrakesh Medina

-This old fortified city is one of the major tourist attractions of Morocco.
+This old fortified city is one of the major tourist attractions in Morocco.
 It comprises numerous landmarks where you can experience the beautiful culture of the country.

-The bustling Marrakesh starts from the vast Djemma el-Fna Square.
-Traditional musicians, snake charmers, vendors, and acrobats fill up the streets of Marrakesh.
+The bustling city of Marrakesh starts at the vast Djemma el-Fna Square.
+Traditional musicians, snake charmers, vendors, and acrobats fill the streets of Marrakesh.
 Once you enter the medina, you are met with several pathways and shopkeepers.

 4. Ait Ben Haddou

-This fortress or kasbah is a former caravan route between the Sahara Desert and the Marrakech in present-day Morocco.
-The golden stoned fortress appears frozen in time and resembles the historic days.
+This fortress, or kasbah, is a former caravan route between the Sahara Desert and Marrakech in present-day Morocco.
+The golden stone fortress appears frozen in time and resembles historic times.